-Our Board of Directors met eight times during the fiscal year ended August 31, 2022.
+Our Board of Directors met eight times during the fiscal year ended August 31, 2023.
 Each director (other than the chair of the Board) is a member of two Board committees.
 At a minimum, each Board committee meets during each of the Board's six regular meetings.
-For fiscal 2022, each director was provided compensation equivalent to \$85,000 per year from September 1, 2021, through December 31, 2021, and equivalent to \$89,000 per year from January 1, 2022, through August 31, 2022, paid in 12 monthly payments, plus actual expenses and a travel allowance, with the chair of the Board receiving additional annual compensation of \$24,000, the first vice chair and the secretary-treasurer each receiving additional annual compensation of \$6,000, all Board committee chairs receiving additional annual compensation of \$9,000 and members of the Executive Committee who are not eligible for other premiums receiving additional annual compensation of \$3,000.
-These amounts (other than the \$89,000 annual compensation amount), as well as the minimum retirement plan account contribution for the fiscal years 2022-2024 performance period under the Deferred Compensation Plan discussed in greater detail below, were determined after taking into account the analysis included in the market study of director compensation conducted for the Governance Committee by Mercer (U.S.), a global compensation consulting firm, in fiscal 2019.
-During fiscal 2022, in order to continue to align our director compensation with market practices, our Board of Directors approved increasing annual director compensation from \$89,000 to \$93,700, effective January 1, 2023.
-Each director also receives a per diem of \$500 plus actual expenses and travel allowance for each day spent at meetings other than regular Board meetings and the CHS Annual Meeting and a per diem of \$250 for conference calls other than regular Board meetings.
-The number of days per diem for days spent at meetings other than regular Board meetings and the CHS Annual Meeting may not exceed 55 days annually, except that the chair of the Board is exempt from this limit.
-There is no cap on per diems permitted for conference calls.
+For fiscal 2023, each nonemployee director was provided compensation as follows:

+- a monthly retainer equivalent to \$89,000 per year from September 1, 2022, through December 31, 2022, and equivalent to \$93,700 per year from January 1, 2023, through August 31, 2023, paid in 12 monthly payments; - actual expenses and a travel allowance; - additional annual compensation, as applicable, for board leadership, including \$24,000 for the chair of the Board, \$6,000 for the first vice chair and the secretary-treasurer, \$9,000 for all Board committee chairs, and \$3,000 for members of the Executive Committee who are not eligible for other premiums; - a per diem meeting fee of \$500 plus actual expenses and travel allowance for each day spent at meetings other than regular Board meetings and the CHS Annual Meeting; and - a meeting fee of \$250 for conference calls or other short virtual meetings other than regular Board meetings.

+The number of days spent at meetings other than regular Board meetings and the CHS Annual Meeting may not exceed 55 days annually, except that the chair of the Board is exempt from this limit.
+There is no cap on meeting fees permitted for conference calls or other short virtual meetings.

+These amounts (other than the \$93,700 annual compensation amount), as well as the minimum retirement plan account contribution for the fiscal years 2023-2025 performance period under the Deferred Compensation Plan discussed in greater detail below, were determined after taking into account the analysis included in the market study of director compensation conducted for the Governance Committee by Mercer (U.S.), a global compensation consulting firm, in fiscal 2019.
+During fiscal 2023, based on a market update presented by Mercer, our Board of Directors approved increasing annual director compensation from \$93,700 to \$98,500, increasing the first vice chair and secretary-treasurer additional annual compensation from \$6,000 to \$9,000 and increasing the additional annual compensation for members of the Executive Committee who are not eligible for other premiums from \$3,000 to \$6,000, effective January 1, 2024.